peterhinch/micropython-iot/README.md

 The server buffers incoming messages but it is good practice to have a coro which spends most of its time waiting for incoming data.

+Server module coroutines:

+ 1. `run` Args: `loop` `expected` `verbose=False` `port=8123` `timeout=1500`
+ This is the main coro and starts the system.
+ `loop` is the event loop. `expected` is a set containing the ID's of all clients.
+ `verbose` causes debug messages to be printed. `port` is the port to listen to and `timeout` is the amount of ms that can pass without a keepalive until the connection is considered dead.
+ 2. `client_conn` Arg: `client_id`.
+Returns the `Connection` instance for the specified client when that client first connects.
+ 3. `wait_all` Arg: `client_id=None` Behaves as `client_conn` except that it
+ pauses until all expected clients have connected.
+If `None` is passed, the assumption is that the current client is already connected.
+Pauses until all other clients are also ready.

 ###### [Contents](./README.md#1-contents)